tony-reddington/discover-wicklow/README.md

 6. [Befunky photo editor](https://www.befunky.com/)
     - Befunky photo editor was used to crop and resize images.
 7. [Bootstrap](https://getbootstrap.com/)
-    - Bootstrap was used for the navbar and to make my website more responsive across different size devices.
+    - Bootstrap was used for the navbar and to make the website more responsive in certain areas.
 8. [Coolers](https://coolors.co/)
     - Coolers was used to help generate a colour palette for the entire site.
 9. [Fancybox](http://fancybox.net/home)